crittermike/drupal-playbook/README.md

 It should be readable without without being a Drupal expert, but at least a basic working knowledge will probably be needed.

+**What version\(s\) of Drupal does this apply to?**

+The book is written for Drupal 8 specifically, but many of the concepts should apply to Drupal 7 fairly well.

 ## Contributing

 If you want to contribute to this, you have a few options.